AngularWizards/ng2-mouse-select/README.md

 With `allowSelectElements:true` we say that the selection is enabled on all elements with `appAllowSelect` directive.
 Setting `thisElement:true` sets just the `app-selectFrame` as the area within which the selection is available.
 It does not exclude elements that were enabled with `appAllowSelect`.

+`selectorColor` - Default yellow.
+Is also possible to dynamically change the color of the selector frame.

 #### Events